 The Chair stated that Action Items from April 11 Board Meeting were on track and on-going.

-ASPAN Conference J. Brady and S. Fossum wo-manned the ICPAN booth and reported lots of interest and traffic throughout the conference.
-View beautiful pictures on website.
+ASPAN Conference Exhibition: J. Brady and S. Fossum wo-manned the ICPAN booth, provided donations for raffle give-aways, and reported lots of interest and traffic throughout the conference.
+View beautiful pictures on website and Facebook page.
 Great work stated from all.
 Lots of freebies to give away – idea for L. Van Loon who will wo-man a free table at NAPANc.

-Action: A. Hoganwill set up a contact with someone showing interest from Korea

-Potential set-up and development of Philippines organization.
+Action: J. Brady will follow up via email contact with Dr JeBog You from Korea and Dr Paul Michael Tan from the Philippines, who are interested in becoming involved with ICPAN but lack a country organisation.
+JB will refer to Membership Chair for organisation foundational support when appropriate.

-Conference Director from the USA OR Managers indicated an interest in producing a journal and a print piece about ICPAN.
+Conference Director from the USA OR Manager indicated an interest in producing a print piece about ICPAN.
+Action: Chair will follow up on this query.

 Updated the group about exhibitors for the 2017 conference.
 Thoughts about a company purchasing gift bags, another putting up a website banner on our website.